TeamWizardry/LibrarianLib-Docs/src/glitter/README.md

 (e.g. an opaque sprite with an additive halo sprite).

 You can either implement your own or use the built-in `SpriteRenderModule`.
 At its simplest, the `SpriteRenderModule` takes just a render type and position binding.
-The next two optional parameters—particle color and particle size—are the most commonly used ones, but it has several other useful features.
+The other two most commonly used parameters are the particle color and particle size, but it has several other useful features.

 ```java
 ~import com.teamwizardry.librarianlib.glitter.ParticleSystem;